 \textbf{Edge Generation.} \ Inspired by SOTOPIA, we first adopt the LLM-as-a-judge for edge evaluation.
-Using Qwen3-8B as the evaluator, $m_{u\to v}$ is scored across six dimensions~\cite{yang2024qwen2technicalreport}: \textit{Goal Fulfillment} (GF) from SOTOPIA~\cite{zhousotopia}, and \textit{Contextual Fidelity} (CF), \textit{Personality Depth} (PD), \textit{Dynamic Adaptability} (DA), \textit{Immersive Quality} (IQ), \textit{Content Richness} (CR) from GDGB~\cite{peng2025gdgb}.
+Using Qwen2-72B as the evaluator, $m_{u\to v}$ is scored across six dimensions~\cite{yang2024qwen2technicalreport}: \textit{Goal Fulfillment} (GF) from SOTOPIA~\cite{zhousotopia}, and \textit{Contextual Fidelity} (CF), \textit{Personality Depth} (PD), \textit{Dynamic Adaptability} (DA), \textit{Immersive Quality} (IQ), \textit{Content Richness} (CR) from GDGB~\cite{peng2025gdgb}.
 Ratings range from 1 to 5 (missing values treated as zero).
 As shown in Figure~\ref{fig:edge_llm_rating}, we evaluate four models: Qwen3-8B, Qwen3-8B-SFT, Graphia-seq, and Graphia.
 While Graphia-seq uses the SOTOPIA-RL~\cite{SOTOPIA-RL} reward framework: using LLM-as-a-judge scoring \textit{Goal Fulfillment}, \textit{Relationship Maintenance}, and \textit{Knowledge Seeking} for GRPO training; we find this reward design for sequential data does not improve LLM-judge scores on generated edge messages.
 In contrast, Graphia achieves the highest average score, outperforming the best baseline by 0.77 points (+28\% relative), with the largest gain in \textit{Personality Depth} by 0.78 points (+25.7\% relative).
 Since LLM-as-a-judge is vulnerable to manipulation~\cite{llm-judge-problem}, we evaluate Graphia with four different LLMs as judge; results consistently show it outperforms baselines (see Appendix~\ref{appendix:llm_judge_variants}, include Qwen3-32B, Qwen2-72B LLama3.1-70B and Llama3.3-70B).